Pangasinan people: Demographics

 The estimated population of the Pangasinan people in the province of Pangasinan is 2.5 million.
-The Pangasinan people are also living in the neighboring provinces of Tarlac and La Union (which used to be parts of Pangasinan Province), Benguet, Nueva Ecija, Zambales, and Nueva Vizcaya; as well as in Pangasinan communities in the Philippines and overseas.
+The Pangasinan people are also living in the neighboring provinces of Tarlac, La Union, and Zambales (which used to be parts of Pangasinan Province), Benguet, Nueva Ecija, and Nueva Vizcaya; as well as in Pangasinan communities in other parts of the Philippines (especially Metro Manila, Cagayan, Isabela, Quirino, Bataan, Bulacan, Pampanga, Aurora, Quezon, Cavite, Laguna, Mindoro, Palawan and Mindanao, especially in Soccsksargen, Davao Region, Caraga, Bukidnon and Misamis Oriental) and overseas.
+Kapampangans were the native residents of the northwest areas of Nueva Ecija; Pangasinan settlers moved there during early years of Spanish territorial period until the Kapampangans assimilated to the Pangasinan settlers.